What is an HMO?

 Licensing an HMO

-From 1 October 2018, an HMO is licensable if it is occupied by or can be occupied by five or more unrelated people no matter how many or how few storeys it has.
+The law changed on 1 October 2018.
+Landlords need an HMO licence if the HMO is occupied by, or can be occupied by, 5 or more unrelated people no matter how many or how few storeys it has.

 Owners and managers of HMOs are encouraged to apply to the Council for their licence early.
 Licences issued in advance for HMOs of less than three storeys will take effect from 1 October 2018.

 Operating a licensable HMO without a licence or failing to comply with the conditions of an HMO licence is an offence; you could be prosecuted, handed a Civil Penalty of up to £30,000, a Rent Repayment Order or given an unlimited fine.

 Checking HMO standards

 The standards we require in HMOs in Elmbridge are available to view.
 We carry out routine inspections of all known HMOs in the Borough.
 If the management of and the conditions in the HMO are not up to the required standards, the landlord will be required to improve them.